Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####attachInvisibleHider(...)

-[<span class="ret boo"></span>](types.md)&nbsp;A more advanced version of `setInvisibleTo(...)`, this function is also used to hide objects as if they were in a hidden zone.
+[<span class="ret boo"></span>](types.md) A more advanced version of `setInvisibleTo(...)`, this function is also used to hide objects as if they were in a hidden zone.
 It allows you to identify multiple sources of "hiding" by an ID and toggle the effect on/off easily.

 This function is slightly more complicated to use for basic hiding, but allows for much easier hiding in complex situations.